Ascot Vale

 Ascot Vale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the region.
 Notable initiatives include Flemington Green, Holland Court, Flemington housing, Flemington Estate Renewal (Public Housing Revitalisation Program), and Highpoint Urban Village.
-The following list details those most relevant:.
+Relevant projects are listed below for further detail.

 Professional plan users can use the search below to filter and access additional projects.